elisa-negrini/BDT-project/README.md

 #### Important Sequence for Starting Streams

 When the model training with docker-compose-historical.yml is finished (you'll notice this from the container logs or when the training process stops), **you must shut down this configuration** (using the command docker-compose -f docker-compose-historical.yml down) before starting docker-compose-stream.yml.

-    Example SQL insertion:
-    ```sql
-    INSERT INTO tickers (ticker_symbol, company_name) VALUES
-    ('GOOG', 'Alphabet Inc.');
-    ```
-    * Upon the next run of the training or real-time process, the system will automatically fetch this new entry from the database and incorporate it into the analysis.
-This dynamic approach ensures that all modules requiring ticker information (e.g., data ingestion, model training) stay synchronized with the latest list of companies.